Wribbe/crafting_interpreters/docs/5_representing_code.md

 Codifying grammars is usually done by using BNF (Backus-Naur form) or a flavoured version of it.

-Lox grammar is defined as: `name -> terminal1 "non-termia" terminal2 ;`
+Lox grammar is defined as: `name -> terminal1 "non-terminal" terminal2 ;`